spacemeat/pyke/README.md

 $ pyke -o "compile:sources *= [exp/try_this.c, exp/maybe.c, exp/what_if.c]" opts
 ```

-String values can be in quotes if they need to be disambiguated from punctuation.
-The usual escapements work with '\'.
+String values can be in quotes if they need to be disambiguated from punctuation or shell interpolation.
+The usual escapements work with '\\'.
 Overrides you specify with `[]` are treated as lists, `()` as tuples, `{}` as sets, and `{:}` as dicts.
 Since option keys must only contain letters, numbers, and underscores, you can differentiate a single-valued set from an interpolation by inserting a comma, or specifically enquoting the string:

 ```
 $ pyke -o "my_set_of_one={foo,}" ...